 See Improving recording quality in the Audacity Wiki, because you'll probably need to find a better driver or upgrade your hardware.

 How can I prevent a half-volume mono recording?

 This can occur when connecting to one channel only of a device that has separate left and right channel inputs.
 Recording in mono will often result in a half-volume track that cannot be made louder without adding distortion.
-If this happens, record in stereo using Device Toolbar, then use the Track Drop-Down Menu to split the stereo track and close the silent channel.
+If this happens, record in stereo using Device Toolbar, then use the Audio Track Dropdown Menu to split the stereo track and close the silent channel.

 How can I prevent unbalanced or poorly separated stereo recording?